thehui87/Learning-Godot/export.md

 <p align="center"><img src="images/export_error.png"></p>

-At thas time, the user is expected to come back to the wiki and follow instructions on how to properly set up that platform.
+At that time, the user is expected to come back to the wiki and follow instructions on how to properly set up that platform.

 ### Export Templates